Skip to main content

 Universal message composition

-Create messages with high-level syntax:
+Create messages using a high-level syntax:

 val reply = createMessage({